 New Orleans COVID-19 Rideshare Safety

 Louisiana has been hit hard by the latest coronavirus strain.
 While our state isn’t the largest in America, it’s among the top five in both confirmed coronavirus infections and COVID-19 deaths.
-New Orleans alone has more than 997 confirmed infection cases as of March 26, 2020—more than the total number of cases in all but 13 states.
+New Orleans alone has more than 18,000 confirmed cases and 656 deaths as of December 14, 2020.

 New Orleans COVID-19 Rideshare Safety Tips